smanter82/smanter82/README.md

 ## Currently working on:

 I just finished building the second stage of a Gym Logistical Tracker with an amazing group of colleagues.
-I'm now working on a Google Books search app and an application that will allow users to search their government reps by town and see their recent votes on education related issues.
+I'm now working on a family website that will allow my two children and me to post our individual talents.
+For example, my son can post his comics, and my daughter can post her artwork.
+I am also looking into creating an application that will allow parents to track cold/illness symptoms at the request of a mom friend.

 ## Currently learning:
 I am just completed the UNH Coding Bootcamp.
 We most recently learned to work with React.
-I am looking forward to reviewing what we learned in the course to become more automatic with the basics.
+I have been reviewing what I learned in the course, as well as working my way through courses in AWS, CI/CD, and Typescript.
+I'm also working my way through Freecodecamp.org from the beginning to pick up skills that I've missed along the way.

 ## Contact: